+You need to read this chapter if you want to...
 You need to read this chapter if you want an overview of the Terminal Server product.

 This chapter provides introductory information about the Black Box Terminal Server, its associated components, software and configuration utilities.